Seiko SLA017 Diver Review

 About the Seiko Seiko Prospex Ref.
 SLA017

-The Seiko Prospex SLA017 is a limited edition reinterpretation of the brand's first diver's watch, the 62MAS, originally released in 1965.
-This modern iteration pays homage to its historical predecessor while incorporating contemporary watchmaking advancements, positioning it as a premium offering within Seiko's Prospex line.
+The Seiko Prospex SLA017 is a limited-edition re-interpretation of the brand's first diver's watch, the 62MAS, originally released in 1965.
+This modern iteration was launched in 2017 as part of Seiko's Prospex line, known for its robust and professional-grade timepieces.
+It pays homage to its historical predecessor while incorporating contemporary watchmaking advancements.

-The SLA017 features a 39.9mm stainless steel case with a super-hard coating, paired with a domed sapphire crystal.
-It is powered by the automatic caliber 8L35, a robust movement known for its reliability.
-The watch offers a water resistance of 200 meters, consistent with its dive watch heritage.
+The SLA017 features a 39.9mm stainless steel case with a super-hard coating, paired with a black unidirectional rotating bezel.
+It is powered by the automatic caliber 8L35, a high-grade movement assembled by Seiko's skilled craftsmen.
+The watch is fitted with a domed sapphire crystal with an anti-reflective coating on the inner surface and offers a water resistance of 200 meters.

 Specifications